the-events-calendar/the-events-calendar/readme.txt

 * Croatian from Marko Manojlovic
 * Czech from Petr Bastan
 * Danish from Hans Christian Andersen
-* Dutch from J.F.M.
-Cornelissen and Frans Pronk
+* Dutch from Dirk Westenberg
 * Estonian from Andra Saimre
 * Finnish by Ari-Pekka Koponen
 * French from Laurent Proulx